-The application site is within the Limits to Development where the principle of the proposed form of development is acceptable under Policy S2 of the adopted and submitted Local Plans with the site being sustainable.
-It is also considered that the proposal would not result in detriment to residential amenity, the character and appearance of the streetscape or wider area, the significance of heritage assets, highway safety, ecology or landscaping with it being possible to provide appropriate means of drainage and mitigate any contaminated land implications.
+The application site is within the Limits to Development where the principle of the proposed form of development is acceptable under Policy S2 of the adopted and submitted Local Plans with the site being in a sustainable location.
+It is also considered that the proposal would not result in any significant detriment to residential amenity, the character and appearance of the streetscape or wider area, the significance of heritage assets, highway safety, ecology or landscaping.
+It is considered possible to provide appropriate means of drainage and mitigate any contaminated land implications.
 It is also concluded that it would not be viable for the scheme to provide affordable housing or an affordable housing contribution.
-There are no other material planning considerations that indicate planning permission should not be granted and accordingly the proposal, subject to relevant conditions, is considered acceptable for the purposes of the policies referred to.
+There are no other material planning considerations that indicate planning permission should not be granted and accordingly the proposal, subject to relevant conditions, is considered acceptable for the purposes of the policies referred to in the main report below.